 What can I do about Hyperhydrosis?

 Always wear clothes that keep you cool.
-Avoid stress, tension and anxiety which are extra difficult problems for Hyperhidrosis patients.
-Prevent unpleasant odor by maintaining impeccable personal hygiene, including frequently changing yout socks and clothes, taking frequent showers, repeated hand washing, etc.
+Avoid stress, tension, and anxiety which are extra difficult problems for Hyperhidrosis patients.
+Prevent unpleasant odor by maintaining impeccable personal hygiene, including frequently changing your socks and clothes, taking frequent showers, repeated hand washing, etc.

 BOTOX treatment for Hyperhidrosis

 This may produce approximately six months of relief from sweating.
-While injections are uncomfortable, the use of very small injection needles and use of skin numbing creams minimizes any discomfort.
-The FDA has not yet approved Botox treatment of sweating of the palms and soles of the feet, though many physicians have used BOTOX off-label with good results.
+While injections are uncomfortable, the use of very small injection needles and use of skin-numbing creams minimizes any discomfort.
+The FDA has not yet approved Botox treatment for sweating of the palms and soles of the feet, though many physicians have used BOTOX off-label with good results.